-To be eligible for the next scheduled Graduation Ceremony, all results must be finalised and published by end of December.
+To be eligible for the next scheduled Graduation Ceremony, all results must be finalised and published by the end of December.

 If results are outstanding you must ensure that these are confirmed as soon as possible, as this may affect the timing of your completion.
 Please contact Student Services staff with your queries regarding any outstanding credit/results by emailing email@example.com.

 If you believe you have completed all course requirements and may be eligible to graduate in the next ceremony, but have not received notification from the college, please contact Student Services prior to the RSVP cutoff date for confirmation.

 Graduands who are in debt to Harvest Bible College may not be permitted to graduate until the debt has been cleared.
 Unpaid fees or fines (including all library items / fines) must be cleared prior to the end of December.
 If a debt is cleared later than this, the application will be automatically transferred to the next round of ceremonies for conferral.
 For information concerning repayment of debts, contact Harvest Accounts on 03 8799-1173, or email firstname.lastname@example.org.

 All graduating students must RSVP, even if they are unable to attend the ceremony.
 The RSVP is your official notification to the college that your details are correct, and that you will or will not be attending the ceremony.

 The RSVP must be returned to the college no later than Friday 3rd November 2017 to be accepted.
 There is a late penalty fee payable for RSVPs received after the cutoff date.

 Where the RSVP has not been received by the final cutoff date, you will be deemed to be graduating in absentia, and will NOT be able to participate in the ceremony.

 Step 3: Graduation